M&S Sparks Card Changes Explained | The Best Petite Brands You Can Now Shop

 RO&ZO Petite Range at M&S

-If you shop at M&S even semi-regularly — especially for fashion, beauty or petite brands — the new Sparks update is actually a pretty big deal.
+If you shop at M&S even semi-regularly — especially for fashion, beauty or petite-friendly brands — the new Sparks update is worth paying attention to.

-Because M&S has quietly transformed Sparks from one of those loyalty schemes people vaguely had… into something that suddenly feels genuinely useful.
+Because M&S has transformed Sparks from one of those loyalty schemes people vaguely had… into something that suddenly feels much more useful in everyday life.
+And importantly, much clearer.

-For years, Sparks has offered occasional freebies, personalised offers and birthday treats, but the new version of the programme feels much more rewarding and much easier to understand.
+For years, Sparks offered occasional freebies, personalised offers and birthday treats, but the experience often felt random and difficult to really benefit from consistently.
+As a coeliac, I regularly received food offers I couldn’t even use.
+The new version feels much more relevant and rewarding.

 Petite Brands At M&S